BJP's Suvendu seeks legal action against Mamata for 'interfering' in ED's job, party hits out at CM | Law-Order

 - India

-The Leader of Opposition in West Bengal Assembly, Suvendu Adhikari, on Thursday demanded strong legal action against Chief Minister Mamata Banerjee for allegedly interfering in the job of the Enforcement Directorate, which is probing a case of money laundering by a coal smuggling syndicate of West Bengal.
+The Leader of Opposition in West Bengal Assembly, Suvendu Adhikari, on Thursday demanded strong legal action against Chief Minister Mamata Banerjee for allegedly interfering in the job of the ED which is probing a money laundering case by a coal smuggling syndicate of the state.

-The BJP's Bengal unit, responding to Banerjee's statements made while she turned up at multiple locations during the ongoing search operations by the Enforcement Directorate, stated that attempts to politicise a lawful investigative process or to undermine constitutional authorities only weakens public trust in institutions and the rule of law.

-Adhikari was speaking in reference to Banerjee dramatically turning up at the residence of I-PAC chief Pratik Jain and later at the main office of the TMC's poll advisor in Salt Lake amid an ongoing ED search, alleging that the central agency was attempting to seize the TMC's internal documents, hard disks and sensitive digital data linked to the party's strategy for the upcoming state elections.
+Banerjee dramatically turned up at the residence of I-PAC chief Pratik Jain and later at the main office of the TMC's poll advisor amid an ongoing ED search, alleging that the central agency was attempting to seize the party's internal documents, hard disks and sensitive digital data linked to its strategy for the upcoming elections.

+Responding to her statements made at those locations during search operations by the Enforcement Directorate, the BJP said that attempts to politicise a lawful investigative process or to undermine constitutional authorities only weakens public trust in institutions and the rule of law.

+The party's state unit president Samik Bhattacharya alleged that her action of storming a premises being searched put a stamp of approval on the perception that the ''TMC is steeped in corruption and indulges in criminal activities, that a significant section of its leaders, nay the whole system, is involved in the coal scam and hawala transactions''.

-Banerjee was seen coming out with paper documents and electronic data, including hard disks and a laptop, from Jain's residence when the agency search operations were taking place.
+Banerjee was seen coming out with paper documents, hard disks and a laptop from Jain's residence when the agency search operations were taking place.
 Officials were also seen transferring documents in the CM's vehicle during the raids at the I-PAC office in Salt Lake.

 ''I am not privy to the investigation details that prompted the ongoing ED raids.
 But I can tell you this is not the first time that Mamata Banerjee has made direct interference in the job of a central investigating agency.
 She has done that before at the CBI office at Nizam Palace and during the agency's raids at the former Kolkata CP Rajeev Kumar's residence.
 She has made this practice, which is both illegal and unconstitutional, into a habit,'' Adhikari said.

-''I would urge the law enforcement agencies to take strong legal action against the chief minister, else this would set a wrong precedent and give out the wrong message to the people of the state,'' he added.
+He urged the law enforcement agencies to take strong legal action against the chief minister, saying that else it would set a wrong precedent and give out the wrong message to the people of the state.

-In February, 2019, Banerjee went on an indefinite sit-in in front of the Metro Channel at Esplanade in central Kolkata, after CBI officials tried to enter the Kolkata Police Commissioner Rajeev Kumar's official residence to allegedly question him in connection with the Saradha chit fund scam.
+The TMC supremo, in February 2019, went on an indefinite sit-in at Esplanade area in central Kolkata, after CBI officials tried to enter the Kolkata Police Commissioner Rajeev Kumar's official residence to allegedly question him in connection with the Saradha chit fund scam.

 The operation had met with an unprecedented confrontation between the CBI officers and the Kolkata Police, with the latter rounding up eight agency officials and forcibly removing them to the nearby Shakespeare Sarani police station.